OctopusDeploy/blog/blog/2021-07/multi-tenancy-release-management/index.md

 ![The correct release is picked up for the odd tenant](odd-tenant-selecting-correct-release.png)

-For the other projects, we should see `2021.1.0.15` get picked up.
+For the other projects, you should see `2021.1.0.15` get picked up.

 ![The correct release is picked up for the internal tenant](internal-tenant-selecting-correct-release.png)